Management and ownership are different. But are these truly incompatible?

 Collisions are inevitable, and that causes friction. ☢

 And managing a team of software engineers brings another layer of problems.
-Which is why non-technical PMs often struggle when joining tech firms working with engineers.
+This is why non-technical PMs often struggle when joining tech firms working with engineers.

 Here’s my take on the problem. 🎓